 Analyze the Java warnings “uses unsafe or unchecked operations” to determine whether action is needed or whether it is appropriate to leave the code as is.

-Prohibit the use of sun.misc.Unsafe, use only in specialized instances where the capabilities it provides can be shown to be essential, and include “Unsafe” in the naming of any extensions.
+Prohibit the use of sun.misc.Unsafe, use only in specialized instances where the capabilities it provides can be shown to be essential, and include Unsafe in the naming of any extensions.

 Document all uses of unsafe code with in-place comments and provide evidence that all such uses function safely.